udacity/udacidrone/docs/connection.md

 TODO: need to explain all of the input parameters, specifically explain when to use threaded and not threaded!!

+TODO: also need to explain how the `Connection` class interacts with the

 ## Messages ##